 Take it all in with a walk along the coastline.
-The George Bass Coastal Walk at Bunurong Marine Park offers stunning coastal views.
+The George Bass Coastal Walk at Yallock-Bulluk Marine and Coastal Park offers stunning coastal views.
 Beach walking around the bluff at Barwon Bluff Marine Sanctuary is a great way to see the entire sanctuary and views over Bass Strait.
 A section of the 250km Great South West Walk traverses the coastline of Discovery Bay Coastal Park where you can get great views of the Southern Ocean and marine national park at the platforms and lookouts along the way.
 The Great Ocean Walk starts at Apollo Bay and much of it is runs along the wild Otway coastline's cliffs and beaches and finishes with spectacular views of the Twelve Apostles.

 Go wildlife watching